Secure Software Development Methodologies: A Multivocal Literature Review: Related work

 \subsection{Other relevant literature}

-Some researchers investigate the interaction between the developers and secure software processes.
-For example, Acar et al.~\cite{acar2017developers} argue that developers need human-centered security experts and legal experts for solving social engineers' problems.
-Assal and Chiasson~\cite{assal2019think} also claim that the main reasons for postponing security are organizational issues, such as the lack of security plans, procedures, knowledge, or resources, are the main reasons for postponing security.
+Several researchers have investigated the interaction between developers and secure software processes.
+For example, Acar et al.~\cite{acar2017developers} argue that developers need human-centered security experts and legal experts to solve social engineering problems.
+Assal and Chiasson~\cite{assal2019think} claim that organizational issues, such as the lack of security plans, procedures, knowledge, or resources, are the primary reasons for postponing security.

-There are studies aimed at security models that lie beyond the scope of this research.
+There are also studies that explored security models beyond the scope of this research.
 For instance, Myrbakken and Colomo-Palacios~\cite{myrbakken2017devsecops} conducted a literature review on DevSecOps methodologies.
-Sánchez-Gordón and Colomo-Palacios~\cite{sanchez2020security} conducted a literature review to understand DevSecOps culture from the human factor´s perspective.
-Cybersecurity capability maturity models are investigated in ~\cite{stevanovic2011maturity,rabii2020information,le2016can,rea2017maturity}.
+Sánchez-Gordón and Colomo-Palacios~\cite{sanchez2020security} conducted a literature review to understand the DevSecOps culture from a human factor perspective.
+Cybersecurity capability maturity models have been investigated in studies, such as~\cite{stevanovic2011maturity,rabii2020information,le2016can,rea2017maturity}.

-Some researchers explored the security methodologies for a specific area.
-For example, Uzunov, Fernandez, Falkner~\cite{uzunov2012engineering} investigated security methodologies applicable to distributed systems.
-Suganya, Jothi, and Palanisamy~\cite{suganya2018survey} explored security Methodologies in E-Voting System.
+Certain researchers have explored security methodologies in specific areas.
+Uzunov, Fernandez, Falkner~\cite{uzunov2012engineering} investigated security methodologies applicable to distributed systems.
+Suganya, Jothi, and Palanisamy~\cite{suganya2018survey} explored security methodologies in e-voting systems.
 Malik and Nazir~\cite{malik2012security} studied security frameworks for the cloud computing environment.
-Babar~\cite{babar2011proposed} proposed an embedded security framework for the Internet of Things.
-Pacheco and Hariri~\cite{pacheco2016iot} performed an IoT security framework for smart infrastructures.
-ENISA~\cite{enisa} also introduced the practices for the security of IoT.
-Agile security methods are considered in ~\cite{rindell2017busting}.
+Babar et al.~\cite{babar2011proposed} proposed an embedded security framework for the Internet of Things (IoT).
+Pacheco and Hariri~\cite{pacheco2016iot} developed an IoT security framework for smart infrastructures.
+ENISA~\cite{enisa} introduced practices for IoT security.
+Agile security methods are considered in~\cite{rindell2017busting}.
 Kang and Kim~\cite{kang2022cia} proposed a CIA (functional correctness, safety integrity, security assurance)-level framework that provides security measures to establish the required level of security in organizations.
 The framework also allows for comparison of security process levels with competitors through gap analysis.
 Ardo, Bass and Gaber~\cite{ardo2022towards} developed a methodology based on interviews with Agile practitioners.
 However, as the paper meets exclusion criteria EX-4~\ref{tab:criteria}, we did not include it in our research.